spacelift-solutions/.github/profile/README.md

 # Spacelift Solutions

 Welcome to the Spacelift Solutions organization!
-This is a collection of repositories that contain solutions to common problems that you might encounter when using Spacelift.
+This is a collection of repositories that contain common solutions to using Spacelift to its fullest extent.

 ```hcl
 resource "github_introduction" "spacelift_solutions" {